maxxiimo/the-front-end-manifesto/foundation-styles.md

 "Last" is a reminder that those styles need to appear last.

-#### Organizational Notes

-Why the "desktop" subfolder?
-To better organize desktop/tablet specific files.
-In the [next chapter][Chapter 3] we will create another subfolder called "mobile".
-Files outside of these two folders are common to both device types.

-Why the "========" underlines?
-It helps locate styles and see the general organization of stylesheets, especially when browsing CSS output.

 ### Resets

 The granddaddy of all resets is Eric Meyer's "[Reset CSS][]".